Lysiosepalum abollatum: Distribution and habitat

-The plants have a very restricted natural range; they are found only in the Wongan Hills area of the Avon Wheatbelt IBRA bioregion, some 180 km north-east of Perth, in south-west Western Australia.
+Woolly lysiosepalum has a very restricted natural range; they are found only in the Wongan Hills area of the Avon Wheatbelt IBRA bioregion, some 180 km north-east of Perth, in south-west Western Australia.
 They grow in open mallee-heath on orange-brown, sandy clay, lateritic soils on the lower slopes and at the bases of hills.
 Associated vegetation includes Eucalyptus ebbanoensis, Acacia pharangites and A. congesta over an understorey of Halgania, Allocasuarina, Leptospermum and Hibbertia species.

 Conservation

-The species has been listed as Critically Endangered under Australia's EPBC Act.
+The species has been listed as Critically Endangered under Australia's EPBC Act and as "Threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.
 The main threats are land clearing for agriculture, soil erosion, and grazing by rabbits and kangaroos.